desyops/repository-timeline/README.md

 #### Deleting named snapshots
 As previously stated, named snapshots are not tracked by the timeline and can therefore be removed using regular linux tools such as 'rm'.
-However it's safer to remove them with the mrepo.py delete-snapshot tool, since you might otherwise by accident remove a regular snapshot which is referenced in the timeline metadata.
+However it's safer to remove them with the mrepo delete-snapshot tool, since you might otherwise by accident remove a regular snapshot which is referenced in the timeline metadata.

 ```
-./mrepo.py delete-snapshot /tmp/skel.timeline/skel.mycopy
+mrepo delete-snapshot /tmp/skel.timeline/skel.mycopy
 ```

 ### Creating links
 Example on how to create a new link:
 ```
-./mrepo.py create-link /tmp/skel.timeline/myskel.link
+mrepo create-link /tmp/skel.timeline/myskel.link

 ls -l /tmp/skel.timeline
 total 15